team-mayes/atesa/docs/the_config_file.rst

 ``cvs`` **‡**

 	A list of CV definitions, given as strings, as in: [<cv1>, <cv2>, ... <cvN>] (where the contents of each pair of angled braces is a string).
 Each item is interpreted as raw python code (caution: unsanitized) that returns the desired CV value (in a format that can cast to a float).
 In addition to built-in python functions, calls to pytraj, mdtraj, and numpy (as both 'numpy' and 'np') are supported.
-In support of pytraj and mdtraj calls, the following variables are available for use:
+In support of pytraj and mdtraj calls, the following variables are available for use in CV definitions:

-		*traj*: the coordinate file being evaluated, as a pytraj.iterload object
+		**traj**: the coordinate file being evaluated, as a pytraj.iterload object (for use with pytraj function calls).
+Note that pytraj returns units of angstroms and degrees for distances and angles, respectively.

+		**mtraj**: the coordinate file being evaluated, as an mdtraj.load object (for use with mdtraj function calls).
+Note that mdtraj returns units of nanometers and radians for distances and angles, respectively.

-		*traj_name*: the name of the coordinate file as a string
+		**traj_name**: the name of the coordinate file, as a string

-		*settings.topology*: the name of the topology file, as a string
+		**settings.topology**: the name of the topology file, as a string

 	These CV evaluations are only ever performed on coordinate files with a single frame (not multi-frame trajectories).
-It is up to the user to ensure that each item in *cvs* returns exactly the desired CV value (and not, for example, a one-length list containing that value).
+It is up to the user to ensure that each item in *cvs* returns exactly the desired CV value as a float or integer (and not, for example, a one-length list containing that value).
 For example, the following value of *cvs* would interpret the interatomic distance between atoms 1 and 2 as CV1, the difference between the distances 3-to-4 and 5-to-6 as CV2, and the angle formed by atoms 7-8-9 as CV3 (all on one line):

         ::